xinyuuzhou/xinyuuzhou.github.io/_pages/about.md

 # Working papers
 * Comparison of public response to containment measures during the first and second waves of COVID-19 epidemic: an infodemiology study in China (co-first author)
-* Mapping global, regional, and national vaccine acceptance and Influencing factors - a deep learning study (co-first author) and three more~~
+* Mapping global, regional, and national vaccine acceptance and Influencing factors - a deep learning study (co-first author) <br>
+*and three more~*

 # Education
 * **B.A. in Management (Health Policy and Management Track), School of Public Health, Fudan University** *Sept.
 2017 - Exp.
 Jun.
 2022* <br>